keshuw726/CS532-Course-Project/README.md

 used for each algorithm.
 The effectiveness of the models will be evaluated.
 The major objective is to find the best classifier to classify the potential asteroids as hazardous or non-hazardous.
 Finally, the best method and strategy will be proposed for the future applications.

+Files in the repository:
+1. CS532_Project_Asteroids_Classification.ipynb - the major part of the project including the data preprocessing and the three algorithms.
+2. CS532_Project_SVM_parameter_tuning.ipynb - the parameter tuning part of the kernel based SVM algorithms.
+3. data/nasa.csv - the raw data.